Neville Sayers

 Neville Sayers (19 January 1927 – 4 October 2018) was an Australian modern pentathlete and sports shooter.
 He competed at the modern pentathlon at the 1956 and 1960 Summer Olympics and the shooting at the 1960 Games.
+He was a founding member of the Shooters Party in Victoria in the 1990s and was a candidate for the party at the 1997 Gippsland West state by-election and the 1997 Australian Constitutional Convention election.